 24. Or, because kids are super-science-smart now, you could just ask them to build their own molecules.
 No biggie.

-25. Clear plastic cups + a permanent maker = instant beaker cups.
+25. Clear plastic cups + permanent marker = instant beaker cups.

 26. Don’t forget the H20!